 Some women prefer the month to month flexibility of birth control pills.
 They come in several varieties, some with a planned menstrual period each month, others with scheduled bleeding every three months, and others that result in no monthly period at all.
 Most birth control regimens are prone to “breakthrough bleeding” or unscheduled bleeding at unpredictable intervals.
 Generally this bleeding is light, but it can be heavy and associated with cramping.
 It is managed with short courses of hormones to supplement the birth control pill.

-Some contraceptive measures are useful for control of other medical problems, for example the use of the pill to control excessive vaginal bleeding or cramps.
+Some contraceptive measures are useful for control of other medical problems, for example the use of the pill to control excessive vaginal bleeding or menstrual cramping.
 As long as you have no serious contraindications, you may be able to control your periods very effectively using the pill.

 For those who would prefer not to have increased levels of hormone in their blood, there are two versions of the IUD available.
-One, the Merina, is a progesterone secreting IUD that fits in the uterus and releases hormone only in the uterus and pelvic area.
+One is a progesterone secreting IUD that fits in the uterus and releases hormone only in the uterus and pelvic area.
 Only tiny amounts of hormone are circulated in the blood.
-The other, the Paragard is a non-hormonal IUD that fits in the uterus and prevents pregnancy without using any hormone at all.
+Paragard is a non-hormonal IUD that fits in the uterus and prevents pregnancy without using any hormone at all.
 Both types of IUD present some risk of infection and you should be closely monitored.